-How I work:
+How I Work

-Issues I work with:
+Issues I Work With

 I work with people who are experiencing depression, anxiety, anger, feelings of helplessness or hopelessness, and shame.
-Often I work with people who are in transition and are exploring new, creative ways to approach old problems.
+I often work with people who are in transition and are exploring creative new ways to approach old problems.

 I have specialized training in helping people heal from traumas of their past, concerns in the present, or fears and worries about their future.